SamuelTallet/SketchUp-Universal-Importer-Plugin/docs/README.md

 # Free universal importer plugin for SketchUp

 Import 3D models in SketchUp.
 50+ formats are supported.
+Reduce polygon count on the fly.

 Supported formats
 -----------------